microsoft/WhatTheHack/024-DoYouEvenSynapse/Coach/README.md

 # Coaches Resources
 - Lab Data Prep.ipynb : A Python notebook that splits the Open Powerlifting data into an initial historical data file and a chosen number of daily incremental files.
 To be run in a Synapse Workspace.
-- Sample Visualizations : two example Power BI visulizations that illustrate a solution to Challenge 3.
-Consider these a minimum bar which the Hack team will hopefully exceed.